 Byzantine Generals’ Problem [BGP]

-Byzantine Generals’ Problem describes a situation where spread out units need to coordinate their behaviour or action but cannot trust each other to get organized.
+Byzantine Generals’ Problem describes a situation where spread out units need to coordinate their behavior or action but cannot trust each other to get organized.
 Byzantine Generals’ Problem is a made-up, historical situation where multiple generals and their individual armies have surrounded a city to attack it.
 The majority of the generals must somehow coordinate a decision to either attack or retreat at the same time, otherwise, the situation will end in a major failure.
 The main problem of preventing coordinated action is low trust.
 Reasons for low trust may include:

 - The generals are far enough apart that they cannot communicate directly or even see each other, so they must trust their messengers to deliver messages.